Live from KCRW

-Live from KCRW is the fourth live album by the Australian rock band Nick Cave and the Bad Seeds.
-It was released on 29 November 2013 on Bad Seed Ltd. The album features a live radio session recorded for KCRW on 18 April 2013 at Apogee Studio in Los Angeles, California, United States.
+Live from KCRW is the fourth live album by the rock band Nick Cave and the Bad Seeds.
+Released on 29 November 2013 on Bad Seed Ltd, it is a recording of a live radio session done for KCRW on 18 April 2013 at Apogee Studio in Santa Monica, California.
 The session, which featured a stripped-down line-up performing songs from the band's back catalogue and their most recent release, Push the Sky Away (2013), was recorded by Bob Clearmountain.

 Live from KCRW was released on CD and double LP, as well as a digital download.
 The double LP features two exclusive tracks, "Into My Arms" and "God is in the House", which were excluded from previous radio broadcasts of Nick Cave and the Bad Seeds' KCRW session.